variant-database/vdb/Documentation.md

 <br />
 #### `save` \<cluster or pattern or history or list name> \<file name>

 Saves a list of the viruses in the given cluster to the specified file.
 Patterns, history, or lists can also be saved.
+Clusters saved to a file name ending in `.fasta` are saved in FASTA format, otherwise **vdb** format is used.
 <br />
 #### `load` \<cluster name> \<file name>

 Loads the viruses in a file into a cluster with the specified name.
 If the mutation type (nucleotide/protein) does not match the program mode, the virus set is transformed to match the program mode.
+If the file name ends in `.fasta`, then **vdb** loads and automatically aligns nucleotide sequences in FASTA format.
 <br />
 #### `group lineages` \<lineage name(s) or named cluster>    alias `group lineage`, `lineage group`